Medicare is born: July 30, 1965

 It hired a former actor named Ronald Reagan to record an album titled “Ronald Reagan Speaks Out Against Socialized Medicine” and sent it to all of the AMA’s “lady auxiliaries” around the country—these were local organizations made up of doctors’ wives.
 An accompanying note asked the women to invite friends over, “put on the coffeepot,” and play the record for all to hear.
 Then, it was suggested, that they might want to follow up by writing personalized letters opposing national health insurance to their congressmen.

 Reagan’s script for what became known as “Operation Coffeecup” didn’t mince words.
 It warned that government –subsidized medicine would curtail Americans’ freedom and that “pretty soon your son won’t decide when he’s in school, where he will go or what he will do for a living.
-He will wait for the government to tell him.”
+He will wait for the government to tell him where he will go to work and what he will do.”

 In a recorded phone conversation with Rep. Wilbur Mills, head of the powerful House Ways and Means Committee, Johnson lobbied hard to keep the legislation moving.
 He warned that if the bill was allowed to lay around, “that gets the doctors organized.
 Then they get others organized.”
 Johnson also compared festering legislation to a “dead cat,” and implored Mills, “Don’t let dead cats stay on your porch.”